ahriman21/python-testing/test-django.md

 ### provided test tools in django :
+django has some classes to help us test projects. all of these classes inherit from `unittest.TestCase`. so it has all features of unittest module. you can access them from `django.test`.
 * SimpleTestCase : use it if your tests dont make any database query. this class disallows database queries by default
 * TransactionTestCase : use it if your tests make any database query.
 * TestCase : this is the most common class to use for writing tests in django. it inherits from both classes above.

-all of these classes above inherit from `unittest.TestCase`. so it has all features of unittest module.
+note : django will create test database for your tests and dosn't use the database you are using for your production.

 #### SimpleTestCase :
 ```python